 Australian Qualifications and Statements of Attainment that have been issued by any other Registered Training Organisations will be recognised by Alpine Institute.

-To apply for a Credit Transfer, Students must be able to present their original Qualification or Statement of Attainment with National codes and titles that match the current course in which they are enrolled.
+The establishment of credit transfer is based on the student providing evidence of completion of the relevant units of competency.
+The student must be able to present their original Qualification or Statement of Attainment with National codes and titles that match the current course in which they are enrolled.

 Students who have passed units in the previous HLT51612 and are transitioning to HLT54115 the BluePrint Project HLT54115 Diploma of Nursing Mapping Package© will be used to ascertain Credit Transfer or Recognition of Prior Learning.